 A SMSTS – Site Management Safety Training Scheme course is a program that is designed for site managers or anyone who is interested in taking on this level of responsibility.
 This course will educate participants in all of the different aspects of managing sites in a construction environment.
 This includes all legal and moral responsibilities, as well as the specific regulations and codes that must be adhered to in the workplace.

 This course usually lasts over the duration of five days and participants receive qualification by completing an examination.
 The multiple choice exam paper will cover all of the material that was learnt during the previous four days of the course.

-If you have successfully completed a Site Management Safety Training Scheme course, what should you do afterward?
+If you have successfully completed this course, what should you do afterward?
 Here are a few steps you can take once you have successfully achieved this qualification.

 Talk About What You Have Learned

 If there were other managers from your facility who took the course with you, you can talk to them about the information that you have just learned.
 Often when we are learning new things, talking about them out loud with others will really help us to remember them and understand them better.
 Also, your co-workers might have gleaned insights from the course that you could have missed, so your understanding will be deeper and more complete when you share these insights with each other.

 Hopefully you will have been taking notes over the duration of the Site Management Safety Training Scheme course.
 Afterward, don’t get rid of these notes or stuff them into a drawer and forget about them.
 Read them over again so that the very important information you have learned will stick in your mind.
 You might even also want to highlight the most important parts of your notes, or even photocopy them and place them in a prominent area of your office so that you can read them easily.

 Think About How You Can Apply It to Your Workplace